Today’s question is from a concerned father:

 Share quality resources.
 The Bible is the first resource you should freely share with your children.
 Let them know that all those scriptures about how we should treat each other apply to marriage as well, and they don’t stop at the bedroom door.
 God’s truth should permeate every crevice of our lives.

 After that, I have several posts specifically for newly marrieds:

 You specifically asked about my book.
-As much as I’d love for you to buy Sex Savvy: A Lovemaking Guide for Wives, that’s not actually the book I most recommend for a young bride.
+As much as I’d love for you to buy Hot, Holy, and Humorous: Sex in Marriage by God’s Design, that’s not actually the book I most recommend for a young bride.
 I believe Sheila Gregoire’s A Good Girl’s Guide to Great Sex is a great primer for a woman about to enter marriage.
 Also good for any fiancée (and wife) is Shaunti Feldhan’s For Women Only: What You Need to Know about the Inner Lives of Men.
 For couples I suggest The Pursuit of Passion: Discovering True Intimacy in Marriage by Jeff Murphy & Julie Sibert and Lovemaking: 10 Secrets to Extravagant Intimacy in Marriage by Dan & Linda Wilson.